 The full-color palette offers lots of options for us to play as designers.
 The range of colors is presented as how they’re seen in the light spectrum.
 So we have the Default option, the light color palette, and the dark color palette.

 Then we have the Color Scheme, which defines and displays every variation usable for Android.
 However, you can still use them, ensuring they won’t be away from the Android identity colors and will match any screen device.

 And that's all you need to know to understand this feature.
 Keep it simple.
 Keep it fun.
-Keep exploring Figma, and stay tuned!
+Keep exploring Figma tutorials, and stay tuned!